 Old Problem: I don’t communicate well.
 New Problem: People won’t stop talking to me.

 Old Problem: I can’t lose fat.
-New Problem: I have to spend hundreds for all new- smaller clothes.
+New Problem: I have to spend hundreds for new, smaller clothes.

-Get obsessed with getting newer problems into your life.
-Don’t ask for fewer ones.
+Don’t ask for fewer problems into your life.
 Ask for newer ones.
-In health,